 As long as you meet these eligibility criteria, you will be able to make an application.
 If you have failed to meet a condition such as absence, you will need to be able to prove your reason for being out of the country and lodge an appeal.
-Our team can help with this, so get in touch if you need help.
+Our specialist immigration solicitors can help with this, so get in touch if you need help.

 Another false belief that often does the rounds is the idea that you can only apply for one job at a time if you intend to use a Certificate of Sponsorship in order to make a Tier 2 General Visa application.
 Again, this is not true.
 You can make applications for as many roles as you choose, but you must ensure that if you do not accept a role that you are offered, you must inform the Tier 2 Sponsor Licence holder so that they can avoid creating a Certificate of Sponsorship.
 If they already have created a Certificate of Sponsorship, your contact will let them know to cancel it.

 It is vital that any Certificate of Sponsorship that is created is cancelled if a job is not being accepted.
 Not only does this give the Tier 2 Sponsor Licence holder the option to offer the job to an alternative applicant, but it also ensures that UK Visas and Immigration know precisely which role you are taking and with which licence holder.
 In this instance, it is vital that you ensure that unused Certificates of Sponsorship are cancelled.